MicrosoftDocs/learn/learn-pr/azure/intro-to-logic-apps/includes/3-how-logic-apps-work.md

 ## When would you edit your app's JSON?

 The Azure portal has a _code view_ that lets you view and edit your app's JSON directly.
-Most of the time you don't need to since the Designer is typically easier to use and can do almost everything.
+Most of the time you don't need to since the Designer can do almost everything.

 There are a few cases where you might want to use the code view.
 As a simple example, suppose you have a portion of an existing Logic App that you'd like to reuse in a new app.
 You can copy the JSON from one app into the other.
 Copy-paste is often faster than using the Designer to recreate the duplicate section in the new app.

 It's also possible to hit an edge case where the Designer doesn't do exactly what you want.
-For example, the Designer automatically adds type-conversion operations when you pass the output of one action and as input to another action.
+For example, the Designer adds type conversions when you pass the output of one step as input to another.
 If the choice the Designer makes isn't what you need, you can fix it by editing the JSON.

 Finally, there are a few scenarios that aren't supported in the Designer.
 One interesting example in this category is building a Logic App that has more than one trigger.
 In the social-media monitor app, we could watch both Twitter and an RSS feed.
 Our app would run when new data is available from either source.
 Multiple triggers are intentionally not supported in the Designer because it often leads to confusing scenarios.
 There's also an alternative design where you create several Logic Apps, one containing all your processing steps and one for each trigger condition.
 This alternative decouples the triggers from the processing and usually leads to a cleaner and simpler design.